Emergency Coordination

 P2P Information: ***(READ CAREFULLY)***

-On the Winlink Express page in the Open Session box select VARA HF P2P from the dropdown menu.
+On the Winlink Express page in the Open Session box select VARA HF P2P from the drop down menu.
 Then open the session.
-The morning 40 meter P2P session is from 8AM to 10AM (MST).
-Jim, NE8U will be listening on 7063.5 MHz center frequency, 7062.0 MHz dial frequency.
-Lew, KB5HPT will be listening on 7116.5 MHz center frequency, 7115.0 MHz dial frequency.
-For the Mode use USB-D. Bandwidth= ***500Hz ONLY for both frequencies.***
+The morning 40 meter P2P session is from 8AM to 10AM (MDT).
+Lew, KB5HPT will be listening on 7116.5 MHz (center frequency).
+For the Mode use USB-D. Bandwidth= ***500Hz ONLY.***

-Feel free to distribute this message to friends/groups and ask them to participate.
-To Forward this message to someone else do the following:
+Feel free to distribute this to friends/groups.
+Ask them to participate.

 Lew Maxwell, KB5HPT